 5. Don’t lay the finished onion rings directly on paper towel!

 When your onion rings have finished cooking it’s important to avoid placing them directly on top of paper towel to drain.
 If you do this, the onion rings will soak up whatever oil ends up on the paper towel.

-What I do to prevent these soggy atrocities (lol!) is place some paper towel on a cookie sheet and then lay a wire cooling rack or cooking rack over top.
+What I do to prevent these soggy atrocities (lol!) is place some paper towels on a cookie sheet and then lay a wire cooling rack or cooking rack over top on a baking sheet.
 Then as my onion rings finished cooking I place them on top of the metal rack so they can drain.
 This way those delicious crispy onion rings won’t sit in the oil and become soggy.

-- 4 large vidalia onions, thinly sliced into rings and placed into ice water for at least 10 minutes
+- 4 large Vidalia or sweet onions, thinly sliced into rings and placed into ice water for at least 10 minutes

 - 3 tbsps cornstarch